differentpla-net/differentpla-net.github.io/_posts/2023/2023-10-27-developer-quality-of-life.md

 I'm not a huge fan of shell aliases (I lean on tab completion), but another one of my colleagues loves them.

-He uses them for jumping to different directories (need to get to the CI pipeline for the "qa" environment? just type `qa`).
+He uses them for jumping to different directories (need to get to the CI pipeline for the QA environment? just type `qa`).

 The various Oh My Zsh plugins add extra ones (need a list of Kubernetes pods?
 Just type `kgpo` -- or something; I